pre-142-training/r4ds-courses/data-repr.md

   2. or leave out the `NA` values, and process the rest

 Many functions let you control `NA` processing.
 - In the second example, R leaves `NA` out of the numerator and denominator in the calculation of the mean value.
 - `rm` is short for "remove," so `na.rm` means "first remove the NA's from the input, and then proceed."
-- the syntax for doing this annoyingly often varies from function to function
+- The syntax for doing this annoyingly often varies from function to function.

 How to test for NA